-Whatever the outcome of the on-going contest over the levers of American policy, the power of American liberal values and the scope and speed of modern communications preclude the kind of brutality used to build empires in the past.
-Tactics used by the British to control, only temporarily, Mesopotamia, for example, would not be tolerated today in Iraq by the American public or anyone else4.
-There was no CNN or BBC World Report http://www.archives.gov/national archives experience/charters/declaration transcript.html

-2 Merriam-Webster Online Dictionary.
-"Empire". http://www.word.com/cgibin/dictionary?book=Dictionary&va=empire or Al Jazeera in the Twenties.
-Consider the global, not least American, outrage over Abu Ghraib or the American decision not to destroy Fallujah and Najaf.
-Nor would even the British objectives in Mesopotamia, economic self-aggrandizement, be acceptable these days by a much more aware and integrated international community.
+Whatever the outcome of the ongoing contest over the levers of American policy, the power of American liberal values and the scope and speed of modern communications preclude the kind of brutality used to build empires in the past.
+Tactics used by the British to subdue and control Mesopotamia, for example, would not be tolerated today in Iraq by the American public or anyone else.
+There was no CNN or BBC World Report or al Jazeera in the 1920s.
+Consider the global-not least American-outrage over Abu Ghraib or the American decision not to destroy Fallujah and Najaf.
+Nor would even the British objectives in Mesopotamia-economic self-aggrandizement-be acceptable these days by a much more aware and integrated international community.